NajiElKotob/Awesome-Viz/Questions.md

 * Is there any correlation between customers' email open and purchase behaviors?
 * Which year had the highest number of live births? 📊
 * Which company made the most Profit?
-* Top 10 companies by revenue
+* Top 10 companies by revenue.
-* Top 3 countries by annual tourism revenue
+* Top 3 countries by annual tourism revenue.
 * Top 10 most profitable healthcare companies based on profit margin with market caps of at least $100 million
+* Top 10 most profitable companies based on profit after tax margins (Profit after tax margin (PATM) represents the percentage of revenue left after expenses have been subtracted from sales).